| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 unsigned

-char and int.
+.
 An unsigned char

-casts to integer, while an unsigned int casts to
+, while an unsigned int

 are disallowed here, too.
 If type is NULL or empty, double